The Legend of Dead Darrius: The True Story of Birmingham Alabama's Urban Legend--Mummified Stuffed Boy

 Ancestry.com is a Gold Mine

 To start, I scoured the pages of the R. l.
 Polk Birmingham City Directory for the Tackett or Tuckett family.
 The city directories hold the addresses of every resident and business in the area.
 Several of these books are online, and they go back decades.
-City directories are a wonderful tool to conduct research.
+City directories are a wonderful tool to conduct research and find people from the past.

 Wow!

-The city directory at Ancestry.com gives me an address: 1122 11th Court North.
-The owners of the home are Jesse and Ethel Taggart.
+The city directory at Ancestry.com gave me an address: 1122 11th Court North.
+The owners of the home were listed as Jesse and Ethel Taggart.

 Now, according to Ancestry.com and FamilySearch.org, Jesse and Ethel Taggart don't have children.